Tarot (band): History

 Early 2006, Tarot's earlier label Bluelight Records released a collection of the band's first six albums remastered with a large amount of bonus material, unreleased demos, live and special versions of the songs and some covers.
 Some of the albums were also remixed.

 The fans had been expecting the re-releases for years and the collection was so successful that in May 2006, when Tarot released the new single "You", it made number one on the Finnish charts for the first time in the history of the band.
 During that time, the band formalized their long-time roadie/backing vocalist Tommi Salmela as a band member after being with the band for more than a decade.

 Early 2006, Tarot was signed to KingFoo Entertainment in Finland, with Nuclear Blast covering the rest of Europe.
 During summer of 2006, the band not only toured various clubs and festivals but also composed, demoed and recorded new material.
 The album Crows Fly Black was released in October 2006.

 On 11 June 2008, Tarot released their first live DVD, Undead Indeed.
 The DVD also had a live album counterpart.
 They followed the release with a short tour in support of Undead Indeed, which began 30 January 2009.

 Their new album, entitled Gravity of Light, was released in Finland on 10 March 2010, in Europe on 23 April 2010, the UK on 26 April 2010, and in North America on 8 June 2010.

 On 11 September 2016, it was announced on Facebook that drummer Pecu Cinnari had died due to a long-term illness.
 Since then, the band was on hiatus, during which Marko departed from Nightwish, though he stated in an interview that new material from Tarot is still "up in the air".

-In March 2023, the band announced they will reunite for a one-off show on 26 July in Kuopio, Finland, with Turmion Kätilöt drummer Antero Seppänen filling in Cinnari.
+The band reunited for a one-off show on 26 July in Kuopio, Finland, with Turmion Kätilöt drummer Antero Seppänen filling in Cinnari.
 They performed at Tuska Festival in June 2024.